rosettatype/hyperglot/README.md

 pytest
 ```

-To validate, sort, and verify the data integrity of `hyperglot.yaml` and get report of formatting errors:
+To validate, sort, and verify the data integrity of `hyperglot.yaml` and get report of any possible formatting errors run:

 ```
 hyperglot-validate